bearfighting/schema-transformation-toolkit/docs/development/ir-boundaries.md

 # IR Boundaries

-## Purpose

-This document defines the intended semantic boundary between `Value IR`, `Shape IR`, and `Constraint IR`.
+This document defines the semantic boundary between `Value IR`, `Shape IR`, and `Constraint IR`.

-It exists to answer three questions before more parser or generator work lands:

-- what each IR layer is responsible for
-- how to decide whether a semantic belongs in shape or constraints
-- how parsers, transformers, and generators should compose across the three layers

-Use [architecture-layering.md](architecture-layering.md) for long-term routing, registry, and orchestration structure.
+Use [architecture-layering.md](architecture-layering.md) for routing and package structure.
-This document should stay focused on IR meaning, current implemented boundaries, and layer-composition rules.

-## Current Repository Status
+## Current State

-Today the repository has an explicit multi-IR shell in `@aio/core`.
+The repository already has an explicit multi-IR shell:

-The current implemented state is:

 - `Value IR` exists as a concrete value tree
-- `Shape IR` exists as the current `SchemaDocument` and `SchemaNode` model
+- `Shape IR` exists as the current schema document and node model
-- `Constraint IR` exists as a separate document with targeted entries
+- `Constraint IR` exists as a separate overlay document
-- `IrModel` exists as the combined transport model that can carry any subset of the three layers
+- `IrModel` is the transport model that can carry any subset of those layers

-Current examples:

-- the JSON path materializes `ValueDocument` and inferred `ShapeDocument`
-- the TypeScript parser directly produces `Shape IR`
-- the JSON Schema parser produces `Shape IR` plus `Constraint IR`
-- the JSON Schema generator can render from `Shape IR` alone or from `Shape IR + Constraint IR`

-This means the repository is no longer only discussing a future split.
+The split is no longer theoretical.
-The split now exists in code and is already part of runtime artifacts and route planning.
+It is already part of runtime artifacts and route planning.

-## Three IR Layers
+## Layer Meaning

 ### Value IR

-`Value IR` answers one question:
+`Value IR` answers:

 > what concrete value is present?

-Its job is to represent serialized data as data, without inferring reusable schema meaning.
+It is for serialized data as data.
+It is not for reusable schema meaning, constraints, or language syntax.

-Good fit for:
+Good fit:

 - JSON
 - YAML
 - TOML

-Expected responsibilities:

-- object or map values
-- array values
-- string values
-- numeric values
-- boolean values
-- `null`

-Non-goals:

-- reusable type definitions
-- optional-versus-required field semantics
-- validator constraints
-- language-specific type syntax

 ### Shape IR

-`Shape IR` answers one question:
+`Shape IR` answers:

 > what serialized structure is allowed?

-Its job is to represent reusable structural type meaning independent of one source language or schema ecosystem.
+It is for reusable serializable structure independent of one source language or schema ecosystem.

-Good fit for:
+Good fit:

-- TypeScript serializable type subsets
-- JSON sample inference
-- JSON Schema structural subsets
-- future schema-oriented language targets

-Expected responsibilities:

-- scalar families such as `string`, `integer`, `number`, `boolean`
-- exact scalar literals when they materially affect structure
-- `object`
-- `record`
-- `array`
-- `tuple`
-- `union`
-- `reference`
-- reusable `definitions`
+- object, record, array, tuple, union, reference, reusable definitions
-- optional presence
-- nullable value semantics
+- scalar families, literals, `null`, optional presence, nullable value semantics, `unknown`
-- `unknown` when structure cannot be resolved safely

 Non-goals: